exercism/docs/building/tooling/analyzers/comments.md

 the [`exercism/website-copy`][git-website-copy] repository.

-At the moment of writing, [this issue][issue-ci-comments] tracks the status of any generalisation of this CI, if any.
+At the moment of writing, [this issue][issue-ci-comments] tracks the status of any generalization of this CI, if any.

 ## Wording